AdamC330/Markdown_tutorial/README.md

 ```
 ---

-Or you can specify a programming language in which the code is written after typing the initial three backtiscks i.e.
+Or you can specify a programming language in which the code is written after typing the initial three backticks i.e.

 "```javascript
 function add(num1, num2) {